Black Friday 2020 deals bring lowest Apple Watch prices ever

-Thanks to Black Friday sales, retailers are offering their best discounts yet on the newest 2020 models in Apple's smart watch line.
+The Black Friday sales have begun and retailers are offering some great discounts on the latest 2020 models in Apple's smart watch line.

 If you've been waiting to get the newest tech for your wrist, now might be the time to take the plunge.
 Here's the latest on what you need to know if you're hunting for a deal: